LaraHack/linflows_model_implementation/README.md

 ## 5. SPARQL queries on the nanopubs loaded in the Virtuoso triple store

-After starting the server and logging in the browser interface (see Step 3 above), you can run the following SPARQL queries on the newly loaded triples: [SPARQL queries](/queries/sparql_basic.md)
+After starting the server and logging in the browser interface (see Step 3 above), you can run the following SPARQL queries on the newly loaded triples: [statistics dataset](/queries/statistics_dataset.md), [competency questions](/queries/competency_questions.md), [various queries](/queries/various_sparql_queries.md).